Servants of the Wankh: Title changes

-The editors of the Vance Integral Edition restored the author's preferred title for the first book: The Chasch.
-They also altered the second to The Wannek and replaced 'Wankh' with 'Wannek' throughout the text.
-Vance was convinced to change the name after being informed of the meaning of the word 'wank' in British and Commonwealth slang.
+The editors of the Vance Integral Edition altered the title to The Wannek and replaced Wankh with Wannek throughout the text.
+Vance was convinced to change the name after being informed of the meaning of the word wank in British and Commonwealth slang.

+Reception

+Tony Watson reviewed the series for Different Worlds magazine and stated that "The potential for adventure on Tschai is rich.
+The Chasch, Dirdir, Pnume, Wankh and their submen are constantly scheming and sparring with one another, providing ample opportunity for intrigue and fighting."